Writer -- Educator -- Consultant -- Speaker

-There are plenty of places to take a story spanning 76 years.
+There are plenty of places to take a personal history spanning 78 years.
 What follows will outline some of what I hope to capture; what I currently consider important and worthy of sharing because it may be of benefit to someone, sometime, somewhere.
 The thing about teaching and writing is that you rarely get a glimpse of any impact, especially across a large span of time.

-Over 76 years confidence about who I really am has been elusive.
+Over 78 years confidence about who I really am has been elusive.
 Some of that comes from pushing the envelope without knowing the outcome in advance.
 Nevertheless, over the years I have managed to accomplish a few good things.
 What follows will be an exposition of my most recent thoughts on a broad range of personal topics from a lot of years.

 Family -- a magnificent blend of children and grandchildren.
 Parents and Grandparents, a little genealogy centered on, or at least flowing from Sweden.
 Religion via Iowa.
 The "Lanyon Lindgrens."
 Red Oak, Iowa connecting Peterson's and Carlson's.
 Diaspora of children,, grandchildren (my cousins) and great grandchildren.

-Higher Education -- Mankato & Normandale: The Faculty Positions, Teaching & Learning, The Courses, The Biology Learning Center, Lecturing, Course/Instructional Design, Laboratory Designs, Model Organisms, Experiential Learning, MCCFA, the IDEA Consortium, the Electronic Academy, Video Production, Animations, MultiMedia Ventures, Microscopy.
+Higher Education -- Mankato & Normandale colleges: The Faculty Positions, Teaching, Testing & Learning, The Courses, Audio-Tutorial Instruction, The Biology Learning Center, Lecturing, Course/Instructional Design, Laboratory Designs, Model Organisms, Experiential Learning, MCCFA, the IDEA Consortium, the Electronic Academy, Video Production, Animations, MultiMedia Ventures, Microscopy.

 Photography -- Scientific, Commercial, Industrial, Educational; Portraits and Studios, MCIPA.
 The Beginnings as a teenager.
 Richfield High School.

-Consulting -- Microbiology, Education (Workstation for physically disabled, Digital Village Application, Educational Techology), Promoting Economic Development (Leadership, Grant Writing, Workforce Development), Supporting Environmental Values and Institutions (LSBF, Advancing the Vision, CEID), Facilitating Dialogue -- Making Connections,
+Consulting -- Microbiology, Education (Workstation for physically disabled, Digital Village Application, Educational Technology), Promoting Economic Development (Leadership, Grant Writing, Workforce Development), Supporting Environmental Values and Institutions (LSBF, Advancing the Vision, CEID), Facilitating Dialogue -- Making Connections, . . .

 Writing -- Grant Writing, Essays, Writing Across the Curriculum (Evaluation Team), Teaching for Thinking, Computing In Instruction.